 "Tea production that respects people and the natural environment"

-The term Organic in its pure essence equates to Organic Farming.
+The term Organic in its purest essence equates essentially to Organic Farming.

-It is a production method good for both the soil and global environment alike, making most of and fully relying on the natural power the natural world-nature- has so perfectly already provided for, rather than relying on chemical fertilizers or synthetic pesticides.
+It is a production method good for both the soil and global environment alike, making most of and fully utilizng the power of the natural world: the elements which nature has so perfectly provided for... rather than relying on chemical fertilizers or synthetic pesticides.

 Making tea that works in tandem with, not against nature ...
-Making tea that is kind to people and the earth.
+Making tea that is beneficial to people and the earth.

 All life on earth is connected by a food chain.

-OSADA TEA aims to make tea that is kind to people and the earth, incorporate the above philosophy into our business model, and brings a smile to the face of our customers.
+OSADA TEA aims to make tea that lives up to this standard, and incorporate the above philosophy into a real business model, to the joy and satisfaction of our customers.

 Reliable and safe manufacture of tea ... we will deliver "organic sencha" refined by the abundance of nature and finished by human hands.

-Due to problems related to low transparency of"food information", the "normal" method of circulation of such information has been questioned for several years.
+Due to problems related to low transparency of"food information", the "normal" method of circulation of such information has been under scrutiny for several years.